 St Michael's Concerning Covid-19

-Our outreach programs remain a high priority at this time.
+Our outreach program remains a high priority at this time.
 The Beeton Cupboard Food Bank will continue serving our community at our usual time of 11:00 am - 12:00 pm on Wednesdays.
 Steps have been taken to adjust service delivery to support current Public Health advice.
-The Out of the Cold Lunch will be provided as a 'take away' lunch between 12:30 -1:00 pm on Sundays.
-The breakfast program is not being offered.
-Lunches will continue until the end of April or unless we are directed otherwise.

 Corona-virus and St. Michael's